DodleK/leetcode-solutions/README.md

 # 🚀 LeetCode / HackerRank Solutions

 This repository contains my daily problem-solving practice on **LeetCode**.
 I am currently on a **6-month roadmap to land a Data/AI role in the U.S. with sponsorship**.
 This repo tracks my consistency, progress, and solution approaches.

 ---

-## 📊 Progress Tracker
+## 📊 Target Progress Tracker

 | Month | Problems Solved | Topics Focused |
 |-------|-----------------|----------------|